 - Existing product → optimization → data analytics

 - New product → machine learning → data science

 Existing products will already have historical usage data available, and that data should always be used as the starting point.
 New products, on the other hand, don’t have the benefit of historical usage data, so collection needs to be implemented for the purposes of optimizing later.

 You might also opt to leverage the power of machine learning for your product.
 But remember that a sound understanding of any existing data is necessary to guide you through the process of adapting and optimizing a machine learning model to meet your needs.
 That’s why data analytics should always come first.

 Some outside-the-box thinking here can propel your product forward.
 Think about the different data sources available—and the ways new data could be generated—as part of your product definition process.

-Could there be valuable data in a previous version of your product, or a totally different product?
+For instance, could there be valuable data in a previous version of your product, or a totally different product?
 Along with your company’s own data, what publicly available data exists?
 Are there other products within your company’s portfolio that could inform how you collect information?
 Google is the master of giving away free products in order to collect data for other (paid) products.